Lemventory/stockpile/Docs/Dependencies.md

-# Cheeblr Dependencies
+# stockpile Dependencies

-This document lists all dependencies used in the Cheeblr project, including both the PureScript frontend and Haskell backend.
+This document lists all dependencies used in the stockpile project, including both the PureScript frontend and Haskell backend.

 ## Frontend Dependencies (PureScript)